-Linear methods for dimension reduction date at least as far back as the development of Principal Components Analysis, while a number of non-linear methods were developed in the 1960s ( \hyperlink{ref-Shepard1962-ac}{Shepard 1962a}, \hyperlink{ref-Shepard1962-ft}{1962b}; \hyperlink{ref-Kruskal1964-iv}{Kruskal 1964a}, \hyperlink{ref-Kruskal1964-md}{1964b}).
-A further flourishing in the development of non-linear dimension reduction techniques gained traction after ISOMAP ( \hyperlink{ref-Tenenbaum2000-fr}{Tenenbaum, Silva, and Langford 2000}) and Local Linear Embedding (LLE) ( \hyperlink{ref-Roweis2000-ni}{Roweis and Saul 2000}) were introduced in the same issue of \emph{Science}.
+Linear methods for dimension reduction date at least as far back as the development of Principal Components Analysis (see \citet{Johnstone2009-gf}, \citet{Li2017-ot}, \citet{Fan2019-qv}, and \citet{Tang2021-qq} for generalization of PCA), while a number of non-linear methods were developed in the 1960s \citep{Shepard1962-ac, Shepard1962-ft, Kruskal1964-iv, Kruskal1964-md}.
+A further flourishing in the development of non-linear dimension reduction techniques gained traction after ISOMAP \citep{Tenenbaum2000-fr} and Local Linear Embedding (LLE) \citep{Roweis2000-ni} were introduced in the same issue of \emph{Science}.
 These methods assume data lie on a manifold and are hence known as manifold learning techniques.
-Some algorithms developed in the early 2000s include, but are not limited to, Laplacian eigenmaps ( \hyperlink{ref-Belkin2003-kz}{Belkin and Niyogi 2003}), Hessian LLE ( \hyperlink{ref-Donoho2003-am}{Donoho and Grimes 2003}), local tangent space alignment ( \hyperlink{ref-Zhang2003-yi}{Zhang and Zha 2003}), diffusion maps ( \hyperlink{ref-Nadler2006-cm}{Nadler et al. 2006}; \hyperlink{ref-Coifman2006-no}{Coifman and Lafon 2006}), semi-definite embedding ( \hyperlink{ref-Weinberger2006-dc}{Weinberger and Saul 2006}), and t-SNE ( \hyperlink{ref-Maaten2008-dw}{Maaten and Hinton 2008}).
-While these algorithms all differ, several contain a common step which is to compute a graph of \(K\)-nearest neighbors.
-These include ISOMAP, LLE, Laplacian Eigenmaps, and Hessian LLE which are the four manifold learning algorithms we consider in this paper.
+Some algorithms developed in the early 2000s include, but are not limited to, Laplacian eigenmaps \citep{Belkin2003-kz}, Hessian LLE \citep{Donoho2003-am}, local tangent space alignment \citep{Zhang2003-yi}, diffusion maps \citep{Nadler2006-cm, Coifman2006-no}, and semi-definite embedding \citep{Weinberger2006-dc}.
+When it comes to large-scale data, Nystr\{"o\}m approach and Locally Linear Landmarks are explored but only in spectral problems \citep{Drineas2005-zr, Talwalkar2008-fl, Vladymyrov2013-tr}.
+More contemporary algorithms including t-SNE \citep{Van_der_Maaten2008-dv} and UMAP\citep{McInnes2018-xo}, have been shown to be well-suited to the visualization of many real-world datasets.
+While these algorithms all differ, most contain a common step which is to compute a graph of \(K\)-nearest neighbors.
+These include ISOMAP, LLE, Laplacian Eigenmaps, Hessian LLE, t-SNE, and UMAP, which are the six manifold learning algorithms we consider in this paper.